u10int/URBSegmentedControl/README.md

 ## License

 This code is distributed under the terms and conditions of the MIT license.
+Review the full [LICENSE](u10int/URBSegmentedControl/blob/master/LICENSE) for all the details.

+## Support/Contact

+Think you found a bug or just have a feature request?
+Just [post it as an issue](u10int/URBSegmentedControl/issues), but make sure to review the existing issues first to avoid duplicates.
+You can also hit me up at [@u10int](http://twitter.com/u10int) for anything else, or to let me know how you're using this component.
+Thanks!